Cradle Mountain Huts Walk for Guide Dogs Tasmania

 In 2021, you can embrace the challenge of the Overland Track and raising money for Guide dogs Tasmania.
 The Cradle Mountain Huts Walk is a 68 kilometre six-day journey of a lifetime featuring great company, lightweight packs, passionate guides, private accommodation and local food and wine.

 Guide Dogs Tasmania is the only organisation to raise and train puppies right here in Tasmania.
 It exists to ensure Tasmanians with vision impairment, disability and illness can live independent lives of their own choosing.
 It takes over two years and costs more than $50,000 to train a Guide or Assistance Dog.
 Guide Dogs Tasmania relies on the support of the community to provide these life-changing services to Tasmanians in need.

-Guests are invited to use this challenging trek to engage their friends and families with Guide Dogs Tasmanian and raise funds.
-The initial goal for each walker is to raise a minimum of $500.
+Guests are invited to use this challenging trek to engage their friends and families with Guide Dogs Tasmania and raise funds.
+The goal for each walker is to raise a minimum of $500.
 Click on this page to begin fundraising: https://www.mycause.com.au/events/guidedogstas.

 Guests can mention Guide Dogs Tasmania at the time of booking and The Tasmanian Walking Company will contribute $500 per guest directly to Guide Dogs Tasmania.
 The group may include guests not "Walking for Guide Dogs Tasmania".

 Direct bookings only.
 For all enquiries and bookings please contact Tasmanian Walking Company on (03) 6392 2211 or email email@example.com

 The beautiful dogs in the Guide Dogs Tasmania program do so much more than help people who are vision impaired to navigate the world around them.
 They do more than settle and calm a child living with autism, or someone struggling with trauma or illness.